 You can brush their teeth with a baby toothbrush and a small smear of children’s toothpaste.
 In edentulous babies, gauze with filtered water should be used for gum massage.
 Brushing a baby’s teeth helps desensitize the mouth to the gag reflex and keeps the teeth healthy.

 Serve your baby foods of different textures after they attain the age of eight months.
 It will stimulate the chewing process and make the little one move their mouth in the manner best suited to chew a specific food item.
-You can initially give them finger foods or crispy foods that soften when put into the mouth, such as puffed rice, graham crackers, and boiled vegetables.
+You can initially start with finger foods or crispy foods that soften when put into the mouth, such as puffed rice, graham crackers, and boiled vegetables for babies.

 The extrusion and gag reflexes fade away by the age of six months.
 They may persist for some more time in a few babies.
 You can observe the presence of these reflexes periodically so that you can serve relevant solid food items accordingly.